Nikita2k/SimpleExif/README.md

 - Created timestamp
 - Location

+# Installation

+Just add `pod 'SimpleExif'` to your Podfile!

 # Usage

 Working example can be found in Project dir, but here is the basics: